 Read the full article or skip to a specific section:

 The Benefits of Installing a New School Playground

-When you are considering a school playground, you have a choice between buying new equipment and used play equipment, whether you are updating your existing play area or starting from scratch.
+When you want to install a playground, you have a choice between new equipment and used play equipment, whether you update your existing play area or start from scratch.
 Installing new playground equipment at your school comes with many benefits.